Lemonexe/VLizard/docs/user/manual.md

 Try editing a model via the pencil icon.
 💡 This is fullscreen dialog, it can be closed only via buttons, not Escape key, so you don't accidentally lose progress.

-You may also "Add a new model" at the top of the page, and fill the dialog similarly.
+You may also "Add a new model" at the top of the page, and fill the dialog similarly – enter the model parameters that you have available.
-In case you have obtained the model parameters elsewhere, enter them.
 Or, if you have experimental data for vapor pressure, you can "Perform fitting" – paste your data into the table and click "Optimize".

-Don't worry about the temperature range, it's only informative – calculations will warn you when you extrapolate too much, but not fail.
+Don't worry about the temperature range, it's only informative – calculations will warn you when you extrapolate too much, but won't fail.
 👉 After adding a model, it is recommended to do an perform analysis to sanity check it.

-Of course, any model can be deleted, but let's avoid for now, and proceed by visiting the **Binary systems** page.
+Of course, any model can be deleted.
+Let us now proceed to visit the **Binary systems** page.

 ### Adding VLE dataset